elena19m/cloud-courses/website/docs/common/openshift/_jobs.md

             cpu: "4"
       volumes:
       - name: data-volume
-        persistentVolumeClaim:
-          claimName: zip-decrypt-pvc  # Reference to the PVC below
+        emptyDir: {}
       - name: wordlist-volume
         configMap:
           name: zip-decrypt-config
----
-apiVersion: v1
-kind: PersistentVolumeClaim
-metadata:
-  name: zip-decrypt-pvc
-spec:
-  accessModes:
-    - ReadWriteOnce
-  resources:
-    requests:
-      storage: 100Mi
 ```

-We know that the file has a password omade up of 5 letters, which led us to use the `-l 5-5` option, together with `-b` to do brute-forcing.
+We know that the file has a password made up of 5 letters, which led us to use the `-l 5-5` option, together with `-b` to do brute-forcing.
 We use the `initContainer` to download the archive and the main container to run `fcrackzip`.

 ### Exercise: Crack using wordlist

-Change the above job in order to run `fcrackzip` using the wordlist from the following link: http://swarm.cs.pub.ro/~sweisz/cc/wordlist.txt.
+Change the above job in order to run `fcrackzip` using the wordlist from the following link: http://swarm.cs.pub.ro/~sweisz/wordlist.txt.
 You can attach the wordlist as a ConfigMap as you've seen in the matrix multiplication example.
 You can see how to configure fcrackzip to use wordlists in the following link: https://sohvaxus.github.io/content/fcrackzip-bruteforce-tutorial.html.